Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Introduction

 \section{Introduction}

 Bi-level optimization problems consist of two nested optimization formulations, referred to as the inner and the outer problem.
 Solutions to the inner problem determine the feasible set over which a minimizer of an outer objective function is searched for.
 This class of problems is an extremely active area of research recently, driven by important practical applications in engineering, economics and machine learning.
-For recent comprehensive reviews, see \cite{dempe2020bilevel,liu2021investigating}.
+Comprehensive reviews can be found in \cite{dempe2020bilevel,liu2021investigating}.
 A particularly appealing class of bi-level optimization problems are those in which only a single decision variable is involved at both layers of the problem.
 These special cases are often called simple bi-level optimization problems \cite{Dempe:2021aa}.
 In this special instance, the problem is given by the convex constrained minimization problem

 $\scrS_{0}$ is the set of minimizers of a the inner level problem, where $f$ and $g$ are convex and continuously differentiable and $r$ is an extended-valued proper closed convex function.
 This problem received significant attention over the last years, with important advances made in \cite{beck2014first,SabSht17,MerchavSIOPT23,AminiYous19,shen2023online} and \cite{yousefian2021bilevel}.
 Moving beyond the convex optimization formulation of the inner and the outer level problem, recent papers consider a more general problem formulation by replacing them by variational inequalities.
 While this is a classical formulation in inverse problems and signal processing \cite{deutsch1998minimizing,marino2006general,Yamada2011MinimizingTM}, only a few papers obtain rates of convergence in terms of merit functions.
 Motivated by narrowing this gap, we consider the problem of solving a class of constrained variational inequality problems